Simple-Laboratory/.github/profile/README.md

 ## Team Onboarding

+You're lost in a forest and come across a tree with a red apple hanging from it.
+On the ground next to the tree, you see a toolbox.
+What do you do first?

+"I open the toolbox"
 - [technical.md](./profile/Technical.md): Technical onboarding for Simapsee

+"I eat the apple"
 - [creative.md](./profile/Creative.md): Creative onboarding for Simapsee

+"I glance off into the distance and wonder who am I?"
 - [wellness.md](./profile/Wellness.md): Wellness onboarding for Simapsee